dushyant-26/Database-Project-in-C/README.md

 * Reading any particular entry from database.
 * Reading the complete database.
+* Reading the structure of table created.
+* Reading the data using wildcard operator.

 #### Methods of Read Operation ->

 * ***void readData(Table\* table)***

->This method will take **Table\*** as parameter and input from user regarding constraint and display data according to the constraint added by user.
+>This method will take **Table\*** as parameter.
+It takes input from user regarding constraint and display data according to the constraint added by user.
+All the data can be read by adding \* as a constraint.
+Wildcard operator(*) can be used to get the entries that contains matches to a wildCard search string.

+* ***void readTableStructure(Table\* table)***

+>This method will take **Table\*** as parameter.
+This displays the various attributes of table including its name, attributes and their datatypes.

 ### `Update Operation`

 This includes -

 * Updating data of any entry in database
+* Updating data of all the entries.

 #### Methods of Update Operation ->

 * ***void updateData(Table\* table)***

->This method will take **Table\*** as parameter and input from user regarding new data and constraint and update the data in database according to the constraint added by user.
+>This method will take **Table\*** as parameter.
+It takes input from user regarding new data and constraint and update the data in database according to the constraint added by user.
+All the data can be read by adding \* as a constraint.

 ### `Delete Operation`